Employer Sponsored Green Card Guide for U.S. Permanent Residence

 • The position offered must be a permanent, full-time position.

-• Full-time means at least 35 hours per week.
+• For PERM labor certification purposes, full-time employment is generally treated as at least 35 hours per week.

 • Permanent means that the position should be for an indefinite duration.
 Temporary positions do not qualify.